 The processing of green tea happens by steaming the leaves.
 Steaming the leaves preserves the antioxidant levels.
 A study was conducted by Dr. Kaijun Niu et al., of Tohoku University Graduate School in Sendai, on 1,058 community-dwelling elderly Japanese individuals aged over 70.
-The impact of green tea on depression symptoms using a 30-item Geriatric depression scale was studied.
+The impact of green tea on depression symptoms using a 30-item geriatric depression scale was studied.
 Research showed that drinking 3-4 cups of green tea every day decreases the chance of developing depressive symptoms.
 The amino acid that is present in tea has a tranquilizing effect on the brain that is associated with relaxation.

-Cardamom: Cardamom is generally used as an herbal spice in many delicacies, and is also useful in the case of depression.
+Cardamom is generally used as an herbal spice in many delicacies and is also useful in the case of depression.
 It is often used to add aroma to tea.
-This aroma acts as a medicine in the treatment of depression.
+This aroma acts as a medicine in the providing relief from depression.
 It activates the brain cells and gives a refreshing feeling.

-Vitamin B and Folate: You can also fight the blues by eating food that is high in B vitamins.
+You can also fight the blues by eating food that is high in B vitamins.
 Vitamin B6 is essential for metabolizing tryptophan into serotonin.
 Levels of folate and vitamin B 12 are found to be lower in people who are depressed.
 The inclusion of food items rich in vitamin B and folate will help people suffering from depression.
-Some foods that contain vitamin B are beans, legumes, poultry, shell fish, whole grains, and citrus fruits.
+Some foods that contain vitamin B are beans, legumes, poultry, shellfish, whole grains, and citrus fruits.

-Other: Get sunshine for yourself.
+Get sunshine for yourself.
 Natural early morning sunlight will help you relax.
 Engage in regular physical activity for at least three to four days per week.
-Having a good knowledge about yourself and your loved one’s medical condition is important.
-It will not only motivate you to stick to your treatment plan, but will also help you feel more empowered.
+Having good knowledge about yourself and your loved one’s medical condition is important.
+It will not only motivate you to stick to your treatment plan but will also help you feel more empowered.

 Following these home remedies, along with the medications prescribed by your doctor, will improve your condition multi-fold.
 However, if depression persists or makes you feel that life is not worth living, see a doctor promptly.